Design & Concept by Cathy Brown Animation Pikaffects CC Images from Pixabay

 By leveraging AI for administrative tasks, teachers can focus on fostering meaningful interactions with their students

-and providing personalized support where it is most needed.
+& providing personalized support where it is most needed.

-create tailored lessons that meet the unique needs of their students,
+the unique needs of students.

-while AI-based grading systems can provide immediate feedback to students, helping them understand their strengths and areas for improvement.
+AI-based grading systems can provide immediate feedback to students, helping them understand their strengths and areas for improvement.

-These NLRAI tools help create a more equitable learning environment where all students can participate and have access to the resources they need to succeed.
+where all students can participate and have access to the resources

 Think, immediate feedback, overcoming input challenges, improved attention, able to achieve superior results and able to complete activities.